New thinking on allergy prevention serves as the springboard to a category of baby foods that introduce peanut – and much more.

 But in the meantime, informed health-care providers can offer guidance specific to the families they care for.
 Speak to your physician about the best advice for your baby and your family.

-New Baby Products at a Glance
+New Baby Food Products at a Glance

 Hello, Peanut! – Organic peanut-only introduction and maintenance mixes to add to baby food.
 Introduction packets contain gradually increasing amounts of peanut powder, plus organic sprouted oat flakes.